Uganda Army (1962–1971): Increasing involvement in internal and foreign conflicts

 Following independence, Obote's government embarked on a programme of military expansion.
 At the same time, Obote tried to ensure that the army's enlargement benefitted the northerners, most importantly his own Langi compatriots.
 Uganda also continued to cooperate with the United Kingdom in military matters, and most of the early Ugandan officers were trained in the United Kingdom, while equipment was also of British origin.
 The UA soon began operations against local tribal resistance and banditry, particularly targeting the Karamojong people.
 In January 1963, Tanganyikan President Julius Nyerere proposed to combine his country's military with the Uganda Army to improve the strength of both countries.
 Even though Obote initially considered the idea, it was strongly opposed by a British UA commander, W.W.
 Cheyne.
 The latter argued that the Tanganyikan military was inferior, and that the morale of his soldiers would suffer if they were forced to work with the Tanganyikans.
 Obote was convinced by his arguments, and rejected the proposal.
 Researcher Timothy Parsons stated that Cheyne's claims were based on bias instead of facts, and that the Uganda Army was actually the "least stable" ex-KAR formation in East Africa.
-By July 1963, the army had grown to 1,500.
+By July 1963, the army had grown to 1,500 personnel.
 Considering various security threats, posed by local militant resistance groups such as the Rwenzururu movement, and potential threats from the Congo and Sudan, the country's military was further expanded through the establishment of a 2nd Battalion.
 By this point, Uganda also enlisted Israeli help in training and arming its forces.
-On 27 December 1963 an army company killed and captured some Rwandan rebels at Kizinga after they had been repulsed by Rwandan forces over the border.
+On 27 December 1963, an army company killed and captured some Rwandan rebels at Kizinga after they had been repulsed by Rwandan forces over the border.